LogoLogo

 1. Inspect Data in Your Trial Store

-You can access a pre-defined DeltaStream trial_store when you sign in to your trial account.
+You receive access to a pre-defined DeltaStream trial_store when you sign in to your trial account.
 This store is a discrete AWS MSK (Managed Streaming for Kafka) cluster that includes several topics with synthetic data producers; the producers continuously publish messages into these topics.

 Note In DeltaStream you define stores to represent each Kafka cluster.
 DeltaStream , such as AWS Kinesis and Postgres.